Michael73MGD/IGOR/README.md

     - Ability to control Go AI difficulty
     - Ability to run a tutorial session
     - Ability to set up and explain practice scenarios
+    - Stretch goals:
+        - AI image generator - possibly pixel graphics.
+Generate an avatar for each difficulty, can regenerate each time
+        - After every move, assess situation and generate an image along with a text response
+        - Model after a pixel graphics game with speech bubbles